Spring 2018 Courses - Honors Sections of UF Courses

 ENC2305 Analyzing Propaganda

-Explores the nature of propaganda and how it differs from other forms of persuasive or political communication.
-We’ll consider some visual media (film and art), along with texts of varying sorts.
-We will focus on identifying, defining and comparatively analyzing propaganda from the 19th century to the present day, and we will ask questions including: Can we agree on what makes a work of propaganda?
+This semester, we will explore the nature of propaganda and how it differs from other forms of persuasive or political communication.
+We’ll consider some visual media (film and art), and texts of varying sorts.
+We will focus on identifying, defining and comparatively analyzing propaganda, mostly from the 20th century to the present day (but with examples from previous centuries), and we will ask questions including: Can we agree on what makes a work of propaganda?
 How do moral or ethical concerns shape our perception of propaganda, and its effectiveness?

 ENC2305 Ghosts and Race